erpua/Python/README.md

 - CTRL + Shift + P then type format, then choose Format Document With..., then press Enter, then choose Python, then install autopep8 ( if not appearing => pip install autopep8 command ).
 - CTRL + , => calls settings.
 Then format on save.
+- if we want to chagne all variables => choose one, right click => change all occurrences